 Ormiston Cliff Park Primary Academy is committed to ensuring that pupils who experience barriers to educational achievement, and therefore qualify for the pupil premium grant make as much educational progress as their peers and experience the same level of enjoyment and welfare as their counterparts.
-Research has found that the recent disruption to schooling caused by the Covid-19 pandemic has had a significant impact on disadvantaged pupils and that the attainment gap has grown as a result of national lockdowns.
-The economic impact of Covid 19 has also led to higher numbers of pupils qualifying for pupil premium
+Research has found that the disruption to schooling caused by the Covid-19 pandemic continues to have a significant impact on disadvantaged pupils and that an attainment gap remains following interruptions to schooling as a result of national lockdowns.
+The continuing economic impact of Covid 19 and the "cosy of living crisis" has also led to higher numbers of pupils qualifying for pupil premium

-The Academy's strategy builds upon the strategy of 20/21 using a tiered approach, targeting spending across 3 main areas, ie investment in high quality teaching, investment in targeted academic support and investment in supporting specific non-academic issues that impact success in school, such as attendance, behaviour and social and emotional challenges.
+The Academy's strategy builds upon the strategy of 22/23 using a tiered approach, targeting spending across 3 main areas, ie investment in high quality teaching, investment in targeted academic support and investment in supporting specific non-academic issues that impact success in school, such as attendance, behaviour and social and emotional challenges

 The Academy draws upon evidence of effective practice in determining how to utilise the funding, focusing on a small number of priorities each year in areas that are likely to make the biggest difference, prioritising on ensuring that implementation is effective through rigorous monitoring of impact.